Board Members

 My interest in cars deepened as I became an avid reader of Road & Track, expanding my automotive knowledge.
 Over time, I noticed patterns in the cars favored by writers and those that consistently performed well.
 Porsche always stood out, regularly earning top ranks.

 These formative experiences charted a course for my future, with a promise to myself that one day I would own a 911.
 However, life has a way of prioritizing other responsibilities.
 Marriage and sensible decisions like purchasing a house and raising children meant my dream remained just out of reach.
 Then retirement arrived — a testament to years of compromise and careful planning.
 After six months of diligent searching, I found my dream car: a 2022 Carmine Red 992.1 Coupe, as perfect as I could hope for.
-Two days after this thrilling acquisition, I joined PCA, realizing what the point is if you can't enjoy it with friends.
+Two days after this thrilling acquisition, I joined PCA, realizing what is the point, if you can't enjoy it with friends.

 Eric Kirkpatrick